rubyfu/RubyFu/module_0x4__web_kungfu/web_server_and_proxy.md

 proxy.start
 ```

-If you do it right, you'll get an authentication pop-up in your browser
+If you do it right, you'll get an authentication pop-up in your browser just like below.

 ![](webfu__proxy2.png)